Intellectual property rights scenarios for data sharing

 Case study 3: Data obtained from the UK Data Service

 Scenario: A researcher has used data from the National Diet and Nutrition Survey (NDNS), obtained via the UK Data Service.
 NDNS data are Crown Copyright.
 The researcher has processed the NDNS data (filtered, integrated and aggregated data across variables, while maintaining individual records) and used the processed data to model food chain risks.
 The researcher would like to archive the processed data that were used as input data for the modelling, as well as the modelling code, at the UK Data Service.

 Rights Issue: There is joint copyright over the processed data, shared between the researcher and the Crown (holding copyright over the NDNS data).
 The researcher must declare this joint copyright for the modelling data and requires no further permission from the Crown.

-The UK Data Service End User Licence, which the researcher signed when obtaining the NDNS data from the UK Data Service, specifically states: “Offer to deposit any new data collections derived from the data supplied or created by the combination of the data supplied with other data.”
+The UK Data Service End User Licence (PDF), which the researcher signed when obtaining the NDNS data from the UK Data Service, specifically states: “Offer to deposit any new data collections derived from the data supplied or created by the combination of the data supplied with other data.”
 Thus the UK Data Service can archive the processed data with a joint copyright declaration.